agarrharr/awesome-cli-apps/readme.md

 - [themer](https://github.com/mjswensen/themer) - Generate personalized themes for your editor, terminal, wallpaper, Slack, and more.
 - [legit](https://github.com/captainsafia/legit) - Choose from many Open Source licences to generate a LICENSE file or add license headers to files.
 - [rebound](https://github.com/shobrook/rebound) - Instantly fetch Stack Overflow results in your terminal when you get a compiler error.
+- [yo](https://github.com/yeoman/yo) - CLI scaffolding tool for running Yeoman generators.
+There are thousands of ready to use generators and creating an own one is pretty easy.

 ### Web Development